BelledonneCommunications/flexisip/README.md

 * **Back-to-Back User Agent (B2BUA) Server**: enables caller identity translation, media-level transcoding and SIP trunking.
 * **RegEvent Server**: notify tier domains of user registration.

+> From Flexisip 2.6, the **Conference Server** feature is in another [repository](https://gitlab.linphone.org/BC/public/flexisip-conference)
+> and is packaged separately.
+A [migration guide](https://wiki.linphone.org/xwiki/wiki/public/view/Flexisip/HOWTOs/Flexisip%202.5%20to%202.6%20migration%20guide/)
+> is available in our wiki.

 ## Deployment and Applications: